 What Is Required From Artists Before Track Submission?

 Spotify has some specific guidelines and technical requirements that independent artists should consider before submitting their music to a digital music distributor.
 Once you’ve chosen your desired distro and finished your registration, you’ll be prepared to begin the music uploading procedure.
-The file format for digital music may need to meet various specifications depending on the distribution.
+To upload songs to Spotify, the file format for digital music may need to meet various specifications depending on the distribution.

 It goes without saying that you should upload the best possible lossless file(s) of your music.
-Because Spotify Premium streams at 320kbps, which is higher quality than what you receive on other platforms, it has more listeners than its rivals.
-It would help if you first kept in mind that your music must be properly mastered and mixed.
+When uploading music to Spotify, it’s worth noting that Spotify Premium streams at 320kbps, offering higher quality than many other platforms.
+Because of that Spotify has more listeners than its rivals.
+If you’re wondering how to make songs on Spotify sound their best, you should first ensure that your music is properly mastered and mixed.
 Make sure to provide audio files that are mastered for streaming and not for CD, vinyl, or similar.
-You should upload high-definition (16-bit, 44.1 kHz) WAV audio files, and avoid MP3.
+You should upload high-definition (16-bit, 44.1 kHz) WAV audio files from your local files folder, and avoid MP3.

 It would help if you also kept in mind:

-- Only music for which you have the master recording rights may be uploaded.
+- Only local audio files for which you have the master recording rights may be uploaded.

 - A sample-based song requires the owners’ permission.